-You can’t write a post about matbucha, the Moroccan cooked tomato salad without writing about Yeruham.
+You can’t write a post about matbucha (Moroccan cooked salad) without writing about Yeruham.
 The cooked salad and the small town in the Negev Desert of Israel go together.
-The aroma of tomatoes cooking with garlic and peppers being charred over an open flame is the aroma of this town – on a late morning on Friday almost every house or building you stepped into would have that smell.
+The aroma of tomatoes cooking with garlic and peppers being charred over an open flame is the aroma of my hometown – on a late morning on every Friday every house and building you walk into would have that smell.

-Just a little background, Yeruham is where I grew up until I was twelve years old, and where my maternal grandparents arrived and settled when they did aliyah from Morocco almost 60 years ago.
-Settling in the southern part of Israel wasn’t their choice, but it’s where the young government of Israel put them – a long story.
+Just a little background, I grew up in Yerucham until I was about twelve years old, it’s where my maternal grandparents arrived and settled 60 years ago when they did aliyah from Morocco.
+Settling in the south wasn’t their choice, but it’s where the young government of Israel put them – a long story.
 Until I had my children, I resented this dreary town.
 Mostly because it was small, unattractive, and right in the middle of nowhere – the usual reasons most people don’t like small towns.
 But as I have grown older, wiser, and well traveled, I have begun to understand what it is people see in this place.
 After my little sister Inbar died (and was buried there, according to her wishes) I completely gave up my judgments and learned to appreciate the desert.
 No place in the world could have comforted me the way this place did while I was grieving and aching.
 The silent of the desert muted my dark thoughts, the sunny bright days showed me the light and the kindness and warmth of the locals warmed my heart.
 It was the only place I felt safe and at peace with the hell that I was going through.

 Yeruham is very much like Salada Matbucha.
 It’s not pretty, it has no fancy name, it has no sophistication – but it has a soul and an incredible ability to comfort.
 Especially when life smacks you in the face without mercy.